V014/Duration/README.md

 ## Screen economy

 This is how much of the player takes on your screen leaving space for other applications to function without being blocked by a music player.
-In the later builds, the player will manage its pressese without intruding on other applications.
+In the later builds, the player will manage its functions without intruding on other applications.

 ![Smallest size the app can be](https://github.com/V014/Duration/blob/master/Screenshots/economy.png)